hyperbrowser/genomic-hyperbrowser/PROTO_README.md

 ## Version log

+* v1.2.4: Bugfix for job rerun when dataset label has changed.
+Formatting of README.md.
 * v1.2.3: Bugfix to support full paths from galaxy.ini
 * v1.2.2: Small addition in StaticFile.
 * v1.2.1: File browser can now be output as a separate history element.
 Fixed package install bug.